 Step 3: Choose a high-level asset allocation

-A portfolio doesn’t need 5 different asset classes to be useful.
+A portfolio doesn’t need many different asset classes to be effective.
 Many investors opt for the following example allocations as a starting point:

 Example Asset Allocation: Adventurous Investor